 My Recommended Resorts in Batam

-These are some resorts spread all over Batam with some at Sekupang and Nongsa.
-These are resorts I’ve visited and stayed, in and found definitely worth the price ranges:
+These are resorts spread all over the Riau Province in Bintan and Batam.
+Most at Sekupang and Nongsa.
+These are resorts I’ve visited and stayed, in and found worth the price ranges:

-- KTM Resorts, Sekupang (Little pricey, but has a lot of watersports options with beautiful chalet setups.
+• KTM Resorts, Sekupang (A little pricey, but has a lot of watersports options with beautiful chalet setups.

-If you’ve got your own resort in mind, search Booking.com for the best deals on your preferred dates.
+If you’ve got your resort in mind, search Klook.com for the best deals on your preferred dates.
 Here’s a search bar I built for you to find your stays – hurry and get your accommodation today!

 Most of the reviews about Kiki were about its kind staff.
 I couldn’t agree more.
 All the staff members were kind and homely.
 All of them were young boys who took care of the boat ride to the island, the meal service, and even helping with the kayaks.